open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 - An enhanced OpenTelemetry collector gateway capabilities for ingestion, transformation, and export
 - Probability based sampling
-- Feature flag service to demonstrate various scenarios like fault injection & how to emit telemetry from a feature flag reliant service
+- Feature flag service to demonstrate various scenarios like fault injection and how to emit telemetry from a feature flag reliant service

 ### Future Architecture